-The carrying amount of the Company's assets are reviewed at each reporting date to determine whether there is an indication of impairment in the value of the assets.
-It should be noted that there are few fixed assets outside of the satellites which include tools, equipment, furniture and fixtures, computers and leasehold improvements.
-The Company does not own any buildings or land.
+The carrying amount of our assets are reviewed at each reporting date to determine whether there is an indication of impairment in the value of the assets.
+Most of our fixed assets are satellites, but we also have tools, equipment, furniture and fixtures, computers and leasehold improvements.
+We do not own any buildings or land.